 - type multi-tenant properties are not readily available, the multi-tenant property shall be posted in accordance with Section 10.2.1.C.4(f). - d.
 When mailed notice is required for pre-submittal public meetings, the applicant may provide to the City return receipts from the mailing notification by the applicant to the required property owners and tenants by certified mail, returned receipt requested. - e.
 Mailed notices must be sent to the addressees at least 10 calendar days prior and not more than 25 calendar days prior to the date of any public meeting. - f.
 Except as otherwise directed by the City Council, the City Board or Commission reviewing the matter shall not require additional notification. - g.
+For zoning map amendments that directly affect more than 50 properties owned by a total of at least 50 different property owners, the City may elect to forego mailed notice and instead give notice of the public hearing by publication provided that the newspaper advertisement is not less than 1⁄2 of a newspaper page in size.
+Property owners who reside outside of the newspaper circulation area, according to the addresses listed in the most recent property tax listing for the affected properties, shall be notified by first class mail. - h.
 Except for a City-initiated zoning map amendment, when an application is filed to request a zoning map amendment and that application is not made by the owner of the parcel of land to which the amendment would apply, the applicant shall certify to the City Council that the owner of the parcel of land, as shown on the county tax listing, has received actual notice of the proposed amendment and a copy of the notice of public hearing.
 The applicant shall certify to the City Council that proper notice has been provided in fact and such certification shall be deemed conclusive in the absence of fraud.
 Actual notice shall be achieved as follows: - i.
 Actual notice of the proposed amendment and a copy of the notice of public hearing shall be by any manner permitted under N.C.
 Gen. Stat. §1A-1, Rule 4(j). - ii.
-If notice with due diligence cannot be achieved by personal delivery, registered or certified mail or by a designated delivery service, notice may be given by publication consistent with N.C.
-Gen. Stat. §1A-1, Rule 4(j1).
-(See N.C.
-Gen. Stat. §160D-601). - h.
-Except for a City-initiated zoning map amendment, when an application is filed to request a zoning map amendment and that application is not made by the owner of the parcel of land to which the amendment would apply, the applicant shall certify to the City Council that the owner of the parcel of land, as shown on the county tax listing, has received actual notice of the proposed amendment and a copy of the notice of public hearing.
-The applicant shall certify to the City Council that proper notice has been provided in fact and such certification shall be deemed conclusive in the absence of fraud.
-Actual notice shall be achieved as follows:
+If notice with due diligence cannot be achieved by personal delivery, registered or certified mail or by a designated delivery service, notice

-- i.
-Actual notice of the proposed amendment and a copy of the notice of public hearing shall be by any manner permitted under N.C.
-Gen. Stat. §1A-1, Rule 4(j). - ii.
-If notice with due diligence cannot be achieved by personal delivery, registered or certified mail or by a designated delivery service, notice may be given by publication consistent with N.C.
+- may be given by publication consistent with N.C.
 Gen. Stat. §1A-1, Rule 4(j1).
 (See N.C.
-Gen. Stat. §160A-384). - For quasi-judicial hearings, mailed notice shall be provided to all other persons with an ownership interest in the subject property as set forth in all applicable State and local laws.
+Gen. Stat. §160D-601). - For quasi-judicial hearings, mailed notice shall be provided to all other persons with an ownership interest in the subject property as set forth in all applicable State and local laws.